 5. AKG Pro Audio K271 MKII Channel Studio Headphones

-This is a good designed professional studio headphone with sealed design for lowest signal bleeding when recording vocals or instruments, this helps avoid unwanted spill.
+AKG Pro Audio K271 are well-designed professional studio headphones with sealed design for lowest signal bleeding when recording vocals or instruments, this helps avoid unwanted spill.

 These use closed-back technology for high noise insulation and good sound reproduction.